BioChemAI/CovaGen/README.md

-# CovaGen: Deep Generative De Novo Covalent Drug Design
+# CovaGen: De Novo Covalent Drug Generation

 This repository provides the implementation for the paper:
 **"A Deep Generative Approach to _de novo_ Covalent Drug Design with Enhanced Drug-likeness and Safety"**.